 3. Bust a move.

 When you work remotely, it’s super easy to let the hours slip by.
 That might be fab for your productivity, but for your health?
 Not so much.
-So make it a point to get some physical exercise in during your workday.
+So make it a point to work some physical exercise in during your workday.
 While you could opt to schedule in a 45-minute workout, it’s actually better for your health to get short bursts of activity sprinkled throughout your day.
-For starters, make sure that you get up at least every half hour or so to simply stretch your legs or take a walk around the block.
-Your health will thank you for it.
+For starters, make sure that you get up at least every half hour or so to stretch your legs or take a walk around the block.
+Your body will thank you for it.

 4. Separate work life from home life.